 The Password command changes the current user's password.
 For security, when you type a password, the characters are not displayed on the screen.
-For more information, see the "Usernames and Passwords" section.

 To change a password:

 At the Switched CDU: prompt, type password and press Enter.

 At the Enter Current Password: prompt, type the current password and press Enter.